-Our principal shareholder, Woodbridge, beneficially owned, directly or indirectly, approximately 65% of our common shares as of February 15, 2006.
-Woodbridge is a private holding company that is the primary investment vehicle for Kenneth R. Thomson and other members of his family.
-Mr. Thomson, a director of our company, controls Woodbridge and other companies that beneficially owned 69% of our outstanding common shares as of February 15, 2006.
+Our principal shareholder, Woodbridge, beneficially owned approximately 66% of our outstanding common shares as of February 15, 2007.
+Woodbridge is a private holding company that is the primary investment vehicle for members of the family of the late Roy H. Thomson, the first Lord Thomson of Fleet.
+As of February 15, 2007, Woodbridge and other companies affiliated with it together beneficially owned approximately 70% of our outstanding common shares.

 For as long as Woodbridge has a controlling interest in us, it will generally be able to approve any matter submitted to a vote of shareholders without the consent of our other shareholders, including, among other things, the election of our board of directors and the amendment of our articles of incorporation and by-laws.
 In addition, Woodbridge is able to exercise a controlling influence over our business and affairs, the selection of our senior management, the acquisition or disposition of assets by us, our access to capital markets, the payment of dividends and any change of control of us, such as a merger or takeover.
 The effects of this control may be to limit the price that investors are willing to pay for our common shares.
 In addition, we cannot assure you that Woodbridge will not sell any of our common shares it owns in the future.
 A sale of our common shares by Woodbridge or the perception of the market that a sale may occur may adversely affect the market price of our common shares.